You are currently on Hearing Direct UK

 How do you cope with wearing hearing aids in cold weather and when it’s snowing and icy?
 We’d love to see your tips on our facebook page.

-This entry was posted in Hearing Aids and tagged Damp, Rain, Cold Weather on 24th January 2019 by Gary.
+This entry was posted in Hearing Aids and tagged Cold Weather, Rain, Damp, help & advice on 24th January 2019 by Stuart Cantebury.

 ← Previous Post